mathewgomas-alfred/mathewgomas.io/user_manual/working_with_images.rst

     Saves the current image as 'filename'\_XXX.kra and switches the current document to it.
 Save Incremental Backup.
-    Copies the last saved version of your file to a back-up file and saves your document under the original name.
+    Copies and renames the last saved version of your file to a back-up file and saves your document under the original name.

 .. note::